-MATP Race Guidelines:
+General MATP Race Guidelines:

-- Athletes are allowed to use flotation devices, if needed. - Athletes are allowed to have an assistant in the water, if needed. - Coaches may physically assist athlete in the water during the race, if needed. - Athletes are allowed to complete the race using any stroke, any kick or any other method needed to provide forward motion (rope, side of pool, etc). - No athlete will be disqualified. - All athletes will receive first place ribbons/medals upon completion of their race.
+- Athletes are allowed to have an assistant in the water, if needed. - Coaches may physically assist athlete in the water during the race, if needed. - Athletes are allowed to complete the race using any stroke, any kick or any other method needed to provide forward motion (rope, side of pool, etc). - No athlete will be disqualified. - All athletes will receive first place ribbons/medals upon completion of their race.